Qabel/qabel.github.io/Qabel-Client-Configuration.md

                         'inbox' : URL
                         "}"

-#### Modules
+#### Module Data

-Each module shall save there local configuration in this area.
+Each module shall save there configuration in this area.
 The key of JSON Object have to be the name of the module.
 The core provides getter and setter method.
+We only provide this version of saving the configuration (for example the sync module will only sync this configuration).